Skip to main content

 (D) Criteria for decision by the director.

-(1) The director shall not issue a 401 certification unless the director determines that the applicant has demonstrated that the discharge of dredged or fill material to waters of the state or the creation of any obstruction or alteration in waters of the state, will not do any of the following:
+(1) The director may not issue a 401 certification unless the director determines that the applicant has demonstrated that the discharge to waters of the state or the creation of any obstruction or alteration in waters of the state, will not do any of the following:

 (a) Violate the antidegradation requirements in rules 3745-1-05 and 3745-1-54 of the Administrative Code.